marcelo-ochoa/sdw-docker-extension/README.md

 ![Connect sample](docs/images/screenshot1.png?raw=true)

-Note that this exatension is pre-configured to connect to an OracleXE running as Docker Extension.
+Note that this extension is pre-configured to connect to an OracleXE running as Docker Extension.

 It means OracleXE started using OracleXE Docker Desktop Extension means for a SQLDeveloper Web pool.xml: